Amity and Prosperity: Synopsis

 The book primarily focuses on the Hane family, particularly Stacey Haney and her children, as they deal with the consequences of fracking in their community.
 Griswold provides an intimate and in-depth look at how fracking operations affect the lives of ordinary people, from water contamination to health problems and legal battles.
 She also explores the broader implications of fracking on rural America, the environment, and the energy industry.

 Reception

 The book won the Pulitzer Prize for General Nonfiction in 2019.
 The jury described the book as "a classic American story" and praised it as being "grippingly told".

-According to Book Marks, the book received a positive reception.
 The Los Angeles Review of Books called the work "thoroughly reported and tightly paced".
 A Kirkus review concluded that the work was a "solid addition to the burgeoning literature on the social and health-related effects of fracking."
 The book was also reviewed in The New York Times and The Nation.